What Is Tooth Discoloration?

 - Dental materials.
 Some of the materials used in dentistry, such as amalgam restorations, especially silver sulfide-containing materials, can cast a gray-black color to teeth.

-- Advancing age.
-As you age, the outer layer of enamel on your teeth gets worn away, revealing the natural yellow color of dentin.
+- Aging.
+As you age, the outer layer of enamel on your teeth wears away, revealing the natural color of dentin.

 - Genetics.
 Some people have naturally brighter or thicker enamel than others.